zoe-copoulos/javascript-fungus-fighter/README.md

 ![demo](demo.gif)

-It is you versus the Freaky Fungus, an evil mycological menace from ***Wisconsin***.
+It is you versus the Freaky Fungus, an evil mycological menace from ***Duluth***.
 Use your JavaScript skills to dispatch attacks against your enemy.
 To win, the Freaky Fungus must have 0 hit points (HP) before you are out of attack points (AP).